ToreAad/OpendTect-python-plugin/README.md

 This is achieved by embedding a python instance in a plugin that can be loaded by OpendTect, and exposing OpendTect classes to the python instance using boost::python wrappers.

 # What is working:
-I embedded a python instance in a plugin that can be accessed using a preliminary user interface that allows us to give single line commands to the python instance.
+I have embedded a python instance in a plugin that can be accessed using a preliminary user interface that allows us to give single line commands to the python instance.
 Currently I have wrapped has2D() and has3D() methods of the SI() OpenDtect object to a python object, this demonstrates that more usefull OpendTect classes can be exposed to the embedded python instance.

 # What needs to be done: